PanagiotisEvaggelou/FireBnb/README.md

 ### Usage
 - **Manager Console Application**: Use the console application to add accommodations, set available dates, and view bookings.
 - **Tenant Android Application**: Use the Android app to filter and book accommodations, as well as to rate them.

-## Setting Up on Windows Environment

-1. Install Android Studio if necessary (version 2.1.13 or newer is recommended).
-If you have a version older than 2.3.0, you will need an internet connection because Android Studio will automatically download the required software.

-2. Set up the environment variable <code>ANDROID_HOME</code> by running the command line instruction <code>setx ANDROID_HOME C:\\Users\\%username%\\AppData\\Local\\Android\\sdk</code>.
-If you have installed the Android SDK in another folder, enter that one instead and make sure it exists.
-If it's missing during step 6 execution, an error message indicating the absence of the <code>ANDROID_HOME</code> environment variable will appear.

-3. Install the Java JDK if necessary.
-If it's missing during step 6 execution, an error message indicating the absence of the <code>JAVA_HOME</code> environment variable will appear.

-4. Accept the Android SDK licenses by running the command line instruction <code>"%ANDROID_HOME%/tools/bin/sdkmanager" --licenses</code> and pressing <code>y</code> on everything.
-If you haven't accepted them, executing step 6 will show an error message about "accepting the Android licenses".

-5. Download the application code from GitHub and place it in a folder, extracting it if necessary.

-Alternatively, from the initial screen of Android Studio, select "Open an existing Android Studio project" and open the project.
-Once the scripts running upon opening the project from the top menu are completed, we choose "Build -> Make Project".
-This compiles the code and runs automatic checks but does not produce reports or signed executables.

 ## Screenshots
 ![Image Description](img/Screenshot1.png)